 Explore the Culture and History of Europe's Oldest Jewish Community

 The Jewish quarter is also home to one of the oldest standing and best preserved theatres of Ancient Rome.
-The Teatro Marcellus was originally constructed by Julius Caesar and completed after his death in 11 B.C. by the emperor Augustus.
+The Teatro Marcello was originally constructed by Julius Caesar and completed after his death in 11 B.C. by the emperor Augustus.
 This vast amphitheater, named after his favorite nephew and son-in-law, was one of the greatest theaters of ancient Rome.

-Join us on this unique Rome private tour to discover an often forgotten chapter of the Eternal City's fascinating history.
+Join us on this unique Rome private tour to discover a vitally important but often forgotten chapter of the Eternal City's fascinating history.

 meeting pointYour guide will meet you in front Antico caffè del Teatro di Marcello, 42, 00186 Roma

 5.0 (12 reviews)

 The tour guide was very good.
 Very knowledgeable and we throughly enjoyed the tour with him.
 Would definitely recommend.